CDLNet: Noise-Adaptive Convolutional Dictionary Learning Network for Blind Denoising and Demosaicing: Experimental results

 \subsection{Single Noise-level Denoising}

 In this section, we present comparison results for cases where the networks are trained for a single noise-level and tested on the same noise-level.

-\textbf{Grayscale denoising:} Table \ref{table:graysingle} shows the results of the CDLNet model in the small parameter count regime (small-CDLNet-S) against the other leading CDL based DNN, CSCNet \cite{Simon2019} (trained on BSD432 only), and in the large parameter count regime (CDLNet-S) against \soa fully convolutional denoising networks, DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet}.
-Small-CDLNet-S outperforms CSCNet \cite{Simon2019} in much less computational time at inference, without the use of shift-averaging, by using fewer filters and untying its weights between unrollings.
+\textbf{Grayscale denoising:} Table \ref{table:graysingle} shows the results of the CDLNet model in the small parameter count regime (small-CDLNet-S) against the other leading CDL based DNN, CSCNet \cite{Simon2019}, and in the large parameter count regime (CDLNet-S) against \soa fully convolutional denoising networks, DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet}.
+Small-CDLNet-S performs competitively with CSCNet \cite{Simon2019} in an order of magnitude less computational time at inference by forgoing ``shift-averaging", using fewer filters, and untying weights between unrollings.
 CDLNet-S outperforms DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet} by scaling its parameter count to a comparable size.
 Inference timings given show that our larger model's use of stride yields a manageable computational complexity.
 The non-learned method BM3D \cite{bm3d} is given as a classical baseline, and its timing is an order of magnitude greater than the learned methods (and thus omitted from the table).
-The significantly larger inference time of CSCNet \cite{Simon2019} is due to its use of ``shift-averaging" operations, which require processing the same input multiple times.

 In Table \ref{table:graysingle}, we use stride 1 convolutions in our small model and stride 2 convolutions for our larger model.
 Table \ref{table:graystride} empirically verifies these choices as optimal by showing the effect of stride on output PSNR, averaged over a grayscale version of the Kodak dataset \cite{Kodak}.
 We see that the redundancy of the larger model allows for use of stride 2 without a denoising performance penalty.
 Note that using a larger stride $s$ does not reduce the model parameter count, but reduces the computational complexity by a factor of $s^2$.